 Climate change and human health

-There are many ways in which climate change is impacting human health.
+I learned at the conference that there are many ways in which climate change is impacting human health.
 Here are some of the most important:

 - Infectious diseases.
 Many of the microbes that cause human disease thrive in hot, humid climates.
 This is why they are more common in the tropics.
 What we are seeing now is that higher temperatures are driving some of the vectors of infectious diseases, such as mosquitoes that transmit diseases such as Zika and dengue, into new territories, including parts of the U.S. where they have not been seen before.
-Warmer climates also increase their reproductions rates and the frequency of them biting humans for their blood meals.
+Warmer climates also increase their reproduction rates and the frequency of them biting humans for their blood meals.
 There are a number of other ways in which climate change increases infectious disease outbreaks that you can learn about here.
 But suffice it to say that even if the spread of infectious disease was the only impact on human health, it would be bad enough.
 Just think back to how you felt when you first learned that Zika was now in the United States.

 “Heat waves…are the #1 cause of U.S. weather fatalities on average over the last 30 years, causing more deaths than tornadoes, floods, and lightening.”